-Major General C.P Singh, a celebrated war veteran, has fought several wars for the country.
-On his fiftieth birthday, he got the shock of his life after he was detected of cancer.
-Instead of being bogged down, he fought the dreaded disease like a true-blood soldier and conquered it, thrice.
+Major General C.P Singh, a celebrated veteran, has fought several wars for the country.
+On his fiftieth birthday, he got the shock of his life after being diagnosed with Cancer.
+Instead of being bogged down, he fought the dreaded disease thrice like a true-blood soldier and conquered it.
 He shares his story:

 In 2008, I was commanding the Artillery Brigade in Delhi.
-It was a prestigious appointment and I had everything one wished for.
-A loving family, brilliant children, busy career, recognition and happiness.
+It was a prestigious appointment, and I had everything one wished for a loving family, brilliant children, a busy career, recognition and happiness.

-During the annual medical check-up, some anomaly popped up in the report and my doctor was apprehensive about revealing that something was wrong with me.
+During the annual medical check-up, some anomaly popped up in the report, and my doctor was apprehensive about revealing something was wrong with me.
 I grew inquisitive but never got anything except vague answers.

 After several attempts, a senior doctor spoke to me.
-He tried to sugar-coat words and tell me that there I have a lymph node infection of cancerous type but can’t classify it as full-fledged cancer.
+He tried to sugar-coat words and tell me that there I had a lymph node infection of a cancerous type but couldn’t classify it as full-fledged Cancer.

 I got my reply.